ranasamirr/ranasamirr/README.md

 ### Hi there 👋 I am Rana Samir

 ## About Me
-A data scientist with +4 years of experience and a women empaworment advocate 🌎 with an operations research back-ground, delivered scalable research and data-driven solutions to solve complex business challenges and optimize operational processes
+A data scientist with +4 years of experience and a women empowerment advocate 🌎 with an operations research back-ground, delivered scalable research and data-driven solutions to solve complex business challenges and optimize operational processes

 📍 Berlin, Germany